RanaPriyansh/crm/README.md

 ### Development Mode

-If Supabase is not configured, the app automatically runs in **Development Mode** using local JSON file storage in `.dev-data/`.
-This is perfect for testing and development without a database connection.
+To intentionally run without Supabase, set `NEXT_PUBLIC_DEV_MODE=true` in `.env.local`.
+When this flag is present and Supabase credentials are missing, the app uses the local JSON file storage in `.dev-data/`.
+Only enable this in local development—never in production—because authentication is bypassed.

 ---